fair-fashion and PR from fashionistas and lobbyists

 If you go to fashion events like London Fashion Week, you'll see more interesting shoes on the train on the way home and probably none of the high heels which show in that high fashion market.
 So it's puzzling to see ethical fashion blog posts about vegan shoes followed by comments like "Ugh - these are normal shoes!".
 Maybe fashionistas haven't seen a normal shoe shop before, with slippers and wellies and the rest, but more likely they haven't got the hang of the limits within which footwear is made.

 If fashion is about expression within practical limits, then the limits are different for different fashion items.
 The limits are things like factory tooling costs, retail price, insulation, water resistance, wear resistance, and traditional expectations.
-If you wear a funny-coloured shoe, that's quite something.
-If you wear a funny-coloured top, it means hardly anything at all.
-The same goes for shape and material, because shoes require more tools to make than tops or bags.
+If you wear funny-coloured shoes, that's quite something.
+If you wear a funny-coloured top, that means hardly anything at all.
+The same goes for shape and material because shoes require more tools to make than tops or bags.
 A set of tools for making a shoe cost something to store and set-up; a set of patterns for a sample dress is cheaper.
 The technical requirements of something on your foot are more complex than something around your top and middle.
-So that's why fashionistas sometimes have to look at normal shoes.
+That's why fashionistas sometimes have to look at normal shoes.